 - Key learnings relating to customer response, safety, regulations, battery standards, implications of future scale-up, and any other key barriers or opportunities of value to industry identified during the project.

-Ergon has agreed to share these learnings via presentations at key industry conferences and at project-specific workshops, and via a detailed report to be made publically available at the completion of the project.
+Ergon has agreed to share these learnings via presentations at key industry conferences and at project-specific workshops, and via a detailed report to be made publicly available at the completion of the project.

 - Name: Lisa McDonald, Manager Products, Ergon Energy Retail